-These lab tests reveal that our microfiber removes 99% of bacteria from the surface (that’s why we can make the claim)!
+These lab tests reveal that our densely woven, superfine Norwex Microfiber physically removes up to 99% of bacteria from a surface using only water when following proper care and use instructions (that’s why we can make the claim)!
 Lab testing is also done to ensure cross-contamination does not occur.
 Tests demonstrate that you don’t have to worry about cross-contamination, as the microfiber is holding on to everything it picks up, until you wash it!

 Testing is also done for the effectiveness of the antibacterial quality of the cloths.